fis/aoc/readme.md

 The solution also uses a maximum distance limit to terminate in case (as in example 2) there's no path to the exit node at all, but a cycle that can be used to recurse forever.

+## Day 21

+These puzzles are getting to be Intcode-related in name only.
+It's probably all just a crafty way of offloading the work from validating the solution from the puzzle site to the user's computer.

+### Part 1

+In part 1, the Intcode computer was controlling a *springdroid*, which could read whether there's ground in front of it in the next four squares (sensors `A` through `D`), do a sequence of boolean operations (up to 15), and based on the results either decide to jump (a distance of 4 steps) or continue walking.

+The solution implements the logic of "jump as soon as you detect a hole in the next three squares, but only if there's ground ahead":

+    J = !(A & B & C) & D

+This works well for simple holes: the eager jump is delayed until it's safe.

+### Part 2

+Unfortunately, the simple logic doesn't work in the presence of traps:

+       ---v
+    --^   -v
+    #####.#.##.#####
+      1  234  5

+We eagerly jump on square 1, because there's a hole (sensor `C` reports square 2 is missing), and it seems safe (sensor `D` reports square 3 is present).
+Unfortunately, it's a trap: there was a hole immediately after (square 4), but also four steps in (square 5).
+The program from part 1 considers the jump unsafe and walks into the hole.

+Fortunately, the springdroid also has an extended sensor mode, which allows it to see up to nine tiles ahead (sensors `A` through `I`).

+The logic for the part 2 solution starts identical to part 1, but adds a further check: it also inhibits jumping if the square it landed on looks like a trap.
+It detects a trap by checking whether it would be forced to jump (sensor `E` reporting a hole), but the jump would be unsafe (sensor `H` reporting a hole as well):

+    J = !(A & B & C) & D & !(!E & !H)
+      = !(A & B & C) & D & (E | H)